Windsor, Ontario: Government

 Windsor's history as an industrial centre has given the New Democratic Party (NDP) a dedicated voting base.
-During federal and provincial elections, Windsorites have maintained its local representation in the respective legislatures.
-The Liberal Party of Canada also has a strong electoral history in the city.
+During federal and provincial elections, Windsorites have maintained their local representation in the respective legislatures.
+The Liberal Party of Canada also has a solid electoral history in the city.
 Canada's 21st Prime Minister, Paul Martin, was born in Windsor.
 His father, Paul Martin Sr., a federal cabinet minister in several portfolios through the Liberal governments of the 1940s, 1950s and 1960s, was first elected to the House of Commons from a Windsor riding in the 1930s.
 Martin Sr. practised law in the city and the federal building on Ouellette Avenue is named after him.
 Eugene Whelan was a Liberal cabinet minister and one-time Liberal party leadership candidate elected from Essex County from the 1960s to the early 1980s, as well as Mark MacGuigan of Windsor-Walkerville riding, who also served as External Affairs, and later Justice minister in the early 1980s.
-Deputy Prime Minister Herb Gray represented Windsor as an MP from 1962 through 2003, winning thirteen consecutive elections making him the longest serving MP in Canadian history.
+Deputy Prime Minister Herb Gray represented Windsor as an MP from 1962 through 2003, winning thirteen consecutive elections, making him the longest-serving MP in Canadian history.
 A bust of Herb Gray is at the foot of Ouellette Avenue near Dieppe Park in downtown Windsor.
 The Rt.
 Hon.
 Herb Gray Parkway is named after him.

 Current representation

 The current mayor of Windsor is Drew Dilkens.
 Windsor is governed under the Council-Manager form of local government and includes the elected City Council, mayor, and an appointed Chief Administrative Officer.
 The city is divided into ten wards, with one councillor representing each ward.
-The mayor serves as the chief executive officer of the city and functions as its ceremonial head.
+The mayor serves as the city's chief executive officer and functions as its ceremonial head.
 In August 2009, Windsor City Council approved a 10-ward electoral system for the 2010 civic election, with one councillor elected in each ward.
 Previously, there were two councillors elected in each ward, and there were only five wards.
 The plan doubled the number of wards, which had been unchanged for 30 years.

 At the provincial and federal levels, Windsor is divided into two ridings: Windsor West and Windsor—Tecumseh.
 The city is currently represented in the Legislative Assembly of Ontario by NDP MPP Lisa Gretzky (Windsor West) and Progressive Conservative MPP Andrew Dowie (Windsor—Tecumseh).
-In federal Parliament, Windsor is currently represented by NDP MP Brian Masse (Windsor West) and Liberal Party of Canada MP Irek Kusmierczyk (Windsor—Tecumseh).
+In federal Parliament, Windsor is currently represented by Conservative Party of Canada MP Harb Gill (Windsor West) and Conservative Party of Canada MP Kathy Borrelli (Windsor—Tecumseh).